-1.024 Complaints about the level of charge levied by a Local Authority are subject to the Local Authority complaints procedures.
-A revised social work complaints procedure has been introduced from 1 April 2017 for complaints raised after 1 April 2017 as detailed at:
+1076 Complaints about the level of charge levied by a local authority are subject to the local authority complaints procedures.
+A revised social work complaints procedure has been introduced from 1 April 2017 for complaints raised after 1 April 2017 as detailed here.